julienroyd/julienroyd/README.md

 ### Hi there 👋

+I'm Julien Roy, I have a bachelor in biomedical engineering and I am currently pursuing my PhD in Reinforcement Learning at Mila.
+I'm interested in real-life applications of modern RL/DL techniques with a special interest in applications to Life Sciences (drug discovery, genomics, etc.).

 <!--
 **julienroyd/julienroyd** is a ✨ _special_ ✨ repository because its `README.md` (this file) appears on your GitHub profile.